php-fig/per-coding-style/spec.md

 Enum case declarations MUST use CamelCase capitalization.
 Enum case declarations MUST be on their own line.

 Constants in Enumerations MAY use either CamelCase or UPPER_CASE capitalization.
-CamelCase is RECOMMENDED, so that it is consistent with cases.
+CamelCase is RECOMMENDED, so that it is consistent with case declarations.

 ```php
 enum Suit: string